The American Automobile Industry in World War Two

 This Beech AT-11 was one of several versions of the company's Model 18 that was used in various roles during World War Two.
 The AT-11 was used to train bombardiers and gunners.
 It used a Diamond chain system to retract and extend the landing gears.
 Other Beech models that also used Diamond-built chains and sprockets were the C-45, AT-7, and the SNB.
 Authors' photo.

 The Diamond Chain and Manufacturing Company supplied several different roller chains and sprockets for the Bell P-39 Airacobra.
 These were for the motor-driven and hand-operated landing gear retraction system, flap drives, aileron trim tab control system, rudder trim tab control system, and elevator trim tab control system.
-Diamond also was the manufacturer of the nose wheel shaft coupling.
+Diamond was also the manufacturer of the nose wheel shaft coupling.
 Bell Aircraft built 9,588 P-39s during World War Two.
 Author's photo.

 The Bell P-63 King Cobra was a larger and newer version of the P-39 which also used Diamond Chain and Manufacturing Company chains and sprockets for extending and retracting the gear.
 There were 3,273 P-63s built.
 Author's photo.